Engineero/config_files/README.md

-# config_files
+# Configuration Files
-Configuration files, like bashrc, vimrc, and fish functions.
+Configuration files, like bashrc, vimrc, and fish functions, although currently no fish functions.

-Basically just copy these files into the appropriate places:
+Just copy these files into the appropriate places:

 * ~/.bashrc
 * ~/.bash_aliases